padawin/site/src/home.md

 </p>

 <p>
 I like things well done, sharing what I know with people around me.
-I consider myself enthusiastic, curious, and always looking for new knowledge.
+People around me say that I am an enthusiastic, curious person, who always looks for new knowledge.
 </p>

 <p>